mydobie/simple-react-redux-app/CONTRIBUTING.md

 1. When starting work toward a new release, branch off the master branch or a known release (aka tag) for retrofits.
 1. If there will be multiple persons working or multiple features on the new release, then create branches of the new release branch.
-1. As the last commit on the release branch, change the version in the `package.json` file and run `npm i` to update the `package-lock.json` file.
+1. As the last commit on the release branch, change the version in the `package.json` file and run `npm run d` to update the `package-lock.json` file.
 Note: do not tag or create a version yet.
 1. Submit for pull request into the master branch.
    1. Reviewers should ensure that the version has been updated and does not match an existing release tag
 1. Once approved by at least 2 approvers, merge or squash merge the pull request